 At Rockliffe Manor Primary School, we believe that learning is most memorable for pupils when it is planned in a cross curricular way, enabling children to make links throughout their learning.
 We always ensure our lessons include challenges for all pupils, opportunities for children to learn through hands on experiences, and through lots of feedback from both adults and peers.
 We have high expectations of both staff and pupils, and always endeavor to achieve outstanding outcomes.

-Maths: Maths lessons this half term will focus on the children developing their understanding of place value, consolidating numbers they already know and moving beyond 20.
-They will be ordering numbers, as well as finding one more and one less.
-The children will also begin to use number lines in order to add and subtract.
+Maths: Maths lessons this half term will focus on the children consolidating numbers they already know and moving beyond 30.
+They will be using the part whole and whole to part model to add and subtract.
+They will begin to count backwards to find the difference between numbers.

-RE: This half term, the children will be learning about Hinduism, focusing on key beliefs and the story of Rama and Sita.
+RE: This half term, the children will be learning about Christianity.
+They will learn about the nativity story and key features of the religion.

 PE will take place twice a week.

-Our author focus this half term is Julia Donaldson.
+Our author focus this half term is Allan Ahlberg.

 We will complete guided reading every day.
 The children will work in groups, reading books at the right level for them.
 Each group will read once a week with either Miss Naz or Mrs Lewis.
 We try to make sure it is on the same day each week but things can change, so it is important for children to have their book bags and contact books at school every day.